Buenos Aires, Argentina

 Participants will make their own travel arrangements to Buenos Aires, Argentina, taking advantage of any frequent-flyer options and/or internet specials available to them.
 Students should book airfare to correspond with the arrival and departure dates given by CIEE.

 Buenos Aires has a sophisticated public transportation system.
 Student will use the metro systems, buses and/or walk to/and from class.
+In Buenos Aires the commute to class takes an average of 30 minutes by public transportation.
 Students will also use public transportation and/or walk during their field study.

-Good academic and disciplinary standing - It is the policy of the UI Study Abroad office that all students who study abroad must be in both good academic standing and good disciplinary standing.
+Good academic and disciplinary standing - It is the policy of the UI Study Abroad office that all students who study abroad must be in both good academic standing and good disciplinary standing at the time of their application.
 Students who, even after being accepted into a program, are put on either academic and/or disciplinary probation for any period of time overlapping with the study abroad program dates are ineligible to study abroad.
 In these cases, students must forfeit their acceptance and will not be allowed to study abroad.
 Any student who must forfeit their acceptance and/or attendance on a study abroad program due to a probationary status is wholly responsible for any and all financial expenses incurred.
-See the ‘Withdrawal Policy’ below for more information about the related late withdrawal fees.

 CIEE has several scholarships available to University of Iowa students.
 Please visit the CIEE Scholarship web site to find out more about their scholarships.